-My PhD project is provisionally entitled Live, here and now: experiences of liveness in everyday engagements with connective media.
+My thesis is provisionally entitled Live, here and now: experiences of immediate connection through social media.

 My PhD project starts from the premise that even though different social media platforms might have specific organisational missions and business models, at the core of that they promise to their user base is the enhanced possibility of experiencing the social world beyond the limits of immediate time and space – and sharing these experiences with those who matter.
 In fact, providing access to what happens out there in the world and giving people the chance of “seeing things” in “real-time” has been the central premise of different media technologies and institutions across decades.
 By bringing distant events, happenings, and people into our experiential realm, mediated communications have a profoundly existential dimension.